 - 2025-2030: Implement findings and results from the community feasibility study.
 Introduce capacity-building tools for community clean energy and hydrogen.

-- 2030-beyond: Support the conversion of a small to medium-sized fossil-fuel-reliant communities to hydrogen.
+- 2030-beyond: Support the conversion of a small to medium-sized fossil-fuel-reliant community to hydrogen.

 - Develop British Columbia's export market for hydrogen